j-jayes/docs-scraper-template/README.md

 ### 2. Configure Documentation URLs

-Edit `.github/config.yaml` to specify which documentation sites you want to scrape:
+Edit `.github/agent-docs/config.yaml` to specify which documentation sources you want to scrape:

 ```yaml
 docs_to_scrape: